fuzzmonkey/em-betfair/README.md

 	    rsp.hash_response # access a hash of the response data

 	    rsp.successfull # boolean for success
-	    rsp.error # API error messge if not successfull
+	    rsp.error # API error message if not successfull

 	  end
 	}